Best Known For

 Within a few years, Slick rejoined Jefferson Starship, which had taken on a more mainstream rock sound.
 The group changed its name to Starship after Kantner's departure, and it enjoyed such popular hits as "We Built This City" and "Nothing's Going to Stop Us Now."
 Slick briefly retired from performing in 1988 before reuniting with the original members of Jefferson Airplane the following year.
 The group went on tour and produced one album together.

-In 2010, Slick released a new song, "The Edge of Madness", to benefit the fishermen affected by the disastrous oil spill in the Gulf of Mexico.
-The charity single was co-written by Slick and Michelle Mangione and includes performances by more than 20 musicians and singers.
+In 2010, Slick released a new song, "The Edge of Madness," to benefit the fishermen affected by the disastrous oil spill in the Gulf of Mexico.

 profile name: Grace Slick profile occupation: